ArunaStorage/dspace-rs/docs/edc_client/ApplicationObservabilityApi.md

 # ApplicationObservabilityApi

-All URIs are relative to *http://localhost:11002/api/management*
+All URIs are relative to the base path of the server

 | Method                                                            | HTTP request             | Note       |
 |-------------------------------------------------------------------|--------------------------|------------|